marcmylemans/marcmylemans.github.io/_tabs/Referral Links.md

 #### **Invoice Ninja**

-I’ve been using [Invoice Ninja](https://app.invoicing.co/#/register?rc=b70ktripusujoiw6tubuawexdda7hxlr) to manage my own billing — it’s clean, fast, and great for freelancers or small businesses.
+I’ve been using [Invoice Ninja](https://app.invoicing.co/#/register?rc=b70ktripusujoiw6tubuawexdda7hxlr) to manage my own billing, it’s clean, fast, and great for freelancers or small businesses.
-If you’re looking for an easy invoicing tool, give it a try using my link — it helps support **Mylemans Online** at no extra cost to you.
+If you’re looking for an easy invoicing tool, give it a try using my link, it helps support **Mylemans Online** at no extra cost to you.

 ### How Referral Links Work